mnoalett/MH-Z14A/README.md

 Tested on Raspberry Pi

-compile with: *gcc test.c -o test -lwiringPi*
+compile with: *gcc mhz14a.c -o mhz14a -lwiringPi*